MechaJoe/MechaJoe/README.md

 - 👋 Hi, I’m @MechaJoe
-- 👀 I’m interested in...
-Android app development, web development, and Kotlin
+- 👀 I’m interested in: Android app development, web development, and Kotlin
-- 🌱 I’m currently learning... how to engineer a better version of myself
+- 🌱 I’m currently learning: how to engineer a better version of myself
-- 💞️ I’m looking to collaborate on ... to be determined...
+- 💞️ I’m looking to collaborate on: tbd...
-- 📫 How to reach me ... https://www.linkedin.com/in/joe-konno/
+- 📫 How to reach me: https://www.linkedin.com/in/joe-konno/

 <!---
 MechaJoe/MechaJoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.